defenceplox/defenceplox.github.io/index.md

 ✔ Personalize your library

-✔ Play using almost any controller
+✔ Play using almost any bluetooth controller

+✔ Compatible with Android and Windows devices

-✔ Compatible with Android, Windows, Plex for Kodi and official Plex apps
+✔ Works with offical Plex apps and Plex for Kodi

 ✔ Access for shared users